Diversity, Equity & Inclusion (DEI)

 DEI Organizational Meeting

-The LHS PTSA’s Diversity, Equity and Inclusion committee will hold an organizational meeting on Thursday, September 30 at 7:00 p.m.
+The LHS PTSA’s Diversity, Equity and Inclusion committee will hold a virtual organizational meeting on Thursday, September 30 at 7:00 p.m.
 All voices are welcome.
-This meeting will be held virtually.
 If you’re interested in attending, please fill out this form, and we’ll send you a meeting link that afternoon.
 We look forward to seeing you!
+Update: Click below to view our meeting slide deck and recap!

 National PTA Diversity & Inclusion Facebook group